-- 16 The implications in this report are: - Financial These Service Plans will be delivered within the budgets expected to be agreed in January 2007 and being considered elsewhere on this agenda. - Human Resources (HR) There are no HR or other implications arising from this report. - Equalities- The equality issues are address in each of the Service Plans - Legal There are no legal implications in this report. - Crime and Disorder The improvement in cleanliness of the City will contribute to improving Crime and Disorder - Information Technology (IT) There are no IT issues in this report - Property There are no property issues in this report
+- 16 The implications in this report are: - Financial These Service Plans will be delivered within budget - Human Resources (HR) There are no HR or other implications arising from this report. - Equalities- The equality issues are address in each of the Service Plans - Legal There are no legal implications in this report. - Crime and Disorder The improvement in cleanliness of the City will contribute to improving Crime and Disorder - Information Technology (IT) There are no IT issues in this report - Property There are no property issues in this report